micropython/micropython/docs/library/index.rst

 MicroPython libraries
 =====================

-This chapter described modules (function and class libraries) which are built into MicroPython.
-There are few categories of modules:
+This chapter describes modules (function and class libraries) which are built into MicroPython.
+There are a few categories of modules:

-* Modules which implement subset of standard Python functionality and are not intended to be extended by a user.
+* Modules which implement a subset of standard Python functionality and are not intended to be extended by the user.
-* Modules which are implement subset of Python functionality, with a provision for extension by a user (via Python code).
+* Modules which implement a subset of Python functionality, with a provision for extension by the user (via Python code).
-* Modules which implement MicroPython extensions to Python standard libraries.
+* Modules which implement MicroPython extensions to the Python standard libraries.
 * Modules specific to a particular port and thus not portable.

 Note about the availability of modules and their contents: This documentation